 INTEC, Shah Alam

-KTJ is a full scholarship engineering/architecture program.
-You will take 2 years prep program at INTEC and further your study at 高等専門学校 aka Kosen for 3 years in Japan.
-Kosen is a technical high school (think Polytechnic)so if you want to experience Japan high school life; wearing uniforms, club activities, culture festival etc. choose KTJ.
-Just be warned that KTJ has the longest study period.
+KTJ is a full scholarship engineering program.
+You will take 2 years prep program at INTEC where you have to pass the Monkasho exam.
+After that, you will further your study at 高等専門学校 aka Kosen for 3 years in Japan.
+Kosen is a technical high school (think Polytechnic).

-To be honest, going to Japan with only 9 months Japanese study is pretty tough but your Japanese speaking level would improve tremendously and the sensei at JASSO would help you on your study and life in Japan.
+To be honest, going to Japan with only 9 months of Japanese study can be challenging.
+However, you can expect your Japanese-speaking level to improve tremendously during your time in PSJ, and the staffs and sensei at JASSO will also be available to provide assistance with your studies and daily life in Japan.

 YOU MIGHT ALSO LIKE